MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-netlogon.md

 - If you disable this policy setting, DC Locator APIs will ONLY return IPv4 DC address if any.
 So if the domain controller supports both IPv4 and IPv6 addresses, DC Locator APIs will return IPv4 address.
 But if the domain controller supports only IPv6 address, then DC Locator APIs will fail.

-- If you do not configure this policy setting, DC Locator APIs can return IPv4/IPv6 DC address.
+- If you don't configure this policy setting, DC Locator APIs can return IPv4/IPv6 DC address.
 This is the default behavior of the DC Locator.
 <!-- Netlogon_AddressTypeReturned-Description-End -->

 <!-- Netlogon_AddressTypeReturned-Editable-Begin -->